 - securing compensation for 52 Colombian farmers in a claim against BP relating to the damage caused to farms in the north of the country following the installation of an oil pipeline;

 - achieving justice and compensation for thousands of former Japanese prisoners of war.

 Martyn’s current caseload includes:

-- representing a community called Bille in the Niger delta against Shell for a mutlitude of oil spills;
+- Representing a community called Bille in the Niger delta against Shell for a multitude of oil spills;

-- bringing claims with Chris Haan on behalf of victims of the drug, Thalidomiders in a claim against Diageo and Grunenthal.
+- Bringing claims on behalf of victims of the drug, Thalidomiders in a claim against Diageo and Grunenthal.